olumby/fort/docs/grid.md

 <section id="responsive">
     <div class="info column-1-2 column-small-1">
         <h3>Responsive</h3>
-        <p>Separate grids exist for five breakpoints (xsmall, small, medium, large and xlarge).
+        <p>Separate grids exist for four breakpoints (mobile, small, medium and large).
 These breakpoints allow you to change the behavior of a column depending on the size of the screen.</p>
         <p>For example four divs with the classes <code>.column-1-4.column-medium-1-2.column-small-1</code> will appear as 4 columns on large screens, 2 columns on medium sized screens and 1 column on small screens.</p>
     </div>
     <div class="code column-1-2 column-small-1">